Coronavirus Update: Every Movie, TV Show, Sport, and Major Event

-The coronavirus global pandemic continues to spread, with over 200,000 diagnosed cases worldwide.
-In the United States, many state and local governments have been closing schools, shutting down restaurants and nightclubs, and encouraging residents
+The coronavirus global pandemic continues to spread, with over 300,000 diagnosed cases worldwide.
+In the United States, many state and local governments have been closing schools, shutting down restaurants and nightclubs, and encouraging

 ...